The most popular place to see dolphins is probably a good indicator of the best place

 Dolphins at Chanonry Point can be seen at anytime (and not at all!) but the best

-time to see them is probably on a rising tide.
+time to see them is usually on a rising tide.
 From around 1 hour after low tide,

 the tide turns and dolphins start to chase fish in.
 If you are lucky enough to see